apocalyptech/advmap/README.md

 room itself.
 Clicking on the main room itself will allow you to edit the room, add notes, and manually tweak any connections coming into/out of the room.

+Controls while highlighting a room:

+* `Left Mouse` - Edit room details (Room Name, type, up/down/in/out labels, notes, vert/horiz offsets, room grouping, connection details)
+* `D` - Delete the room
+* `H` - Toggle horizontal offset (useful in some circumstances to make maps look prettier)
-The `D` key can be used to delete a room, and `H`/`V` can be used to toggle horizontal and vertical offset (useful in some circumstances to make maps look prettier).
-The offsets are also available as checkboxes inside the room edit dialog.
+* `V` - Toggle vertical offset (useful in some circumstances to make maps look prettier)
+* `T` - Change room type

+Controls while highlighting the edge of a room:

+* `Left Mouse` - Nudge room in the specified direction

+Controls while highlighting an "empty" connection on the side of a room:

+* `Left Mouse` - Create new connected room (or connect to existing room if one is directly adjacent already)
+* `Right Mouse` - Create a loopback connection
+* `Middle Mouse` - Connect to existing room (use middle mouse again on another room's empty slot to connect)

+Controls while highlighting an existing connection:

+* `Left Mouse` - Remove connection
+* `Middle Mouse` - Move connection (use middle mouse again on another room's empty slot to move)
+* `T` - Change connection type (regular, ladder, dotted)
+* `O` - Change orientation (two-way, one-way in, one-way out)
+* `P` - Change path (straight line or kinked/bent line)
-When highlighting a connection, `S` can be used to change the "stub" length (how far out the initial line is drawn from the room before it starts connecting to the other room), `P` can be used to change the connection path (straight line, or one of two "kinked" lines), `O` can be used to change the orientation (two-way or one-way), and `T' can be used to change the connection type: regular, ladder, or dotted line.
+* `S` - Change stub length (how far out the initial line is drawn before it gets connected to the other room)

 Screenshots
 ===========